Preserving Topological and Geometric Embeddings for Point Cloud Recovery: Conclusion and Discussion

 \section{Conclusion and Discussion}

 Unlike existing sampling and upsampling methods that focus on individual tasks, we propose an end-to-end network, \textit{TopGeoFormer}, for point cloud recovery.
 By encoding both topological and geometric attributes, our method achieves outstanding performance in both recovery and sampling tasks.
 Extensive experiments demonstrate that our method deliberately rearranges points for precise shape coverage, leading the state-of-the-art.
-We expect this study will serve as a foundational contribution to future point cloud recovery research.
-Limitation: see Sec.~\ref{sec:limit} of Appendix.

-\textbf{Social impact}: Our model can be deployed in remote systems like satellites, drones, and autonomous vehicles, for energy-efficient processing and environmental monitoring.
+Our model can be deployed in remote systems for energy-efficient processing and environmental monitoring.
+We expect this study will serve as a foundational contribution to future recovery research.